what taxes do i have to pay when i sell my house Oregon

 Property Taxes and Adjustments

 Property taxes are based on your home’s assessed value.
-In Oregon, these rates can differ, so it’s vital to know what you owe.
-During the sale, property taxes are often adjusted, like prorated settlements at closing.
+These rates can differ in Oregon, so knowing what you owe is vital.
+Property taxes, like prorated settlements at closing, are often adjusted during the sale.
 Be ready for these potential closing costs when selling a home in Oregon.

 Other Potential Tax Obligations

 Besides the taxes mentioned, other obligations may arise when selling real estate in Oregon.
-For example, if you still have a mortgage, you need to understand the mortgage payoff tax rules.
+For example, you must understand the mortgage payoff tax rules if you still have a mortgage.
 Also, fees paid to a realtor can affect your taxes.
 Explore any tax deductions available when selling your home in Oregon to ease your financial burden.
 Consulting with a tax professional can offer valuable guidance.

 How to Calculate Capital Gains on a Home Sale

-When you sell a home, it’s important to know how to calculate your capital gains.
+Knowing how to calculate your capital gains is important when you sell a home.
 This will help you understand the taxes you might have to pay.
 To find your capital gains, subtract the property’s original purchase cost, adjusted for improvements and sale expenses, from the sale price.

 Determining Cost Basis